bluerobotics/bluerov-ros-pkg/docs/Setup.md

 The BlueROV software stack is built on [ROS](http://www.ros.org/), the Robotic Operation System.
 When operating a BlueROV, there should be one computer onboard the vehicle (as RaspberryPi in this documentation) and one computer for tele-operation (referred to here as the "workstation" computer.)

+## Workstation Operating System

+ROS is a powerful framework, but only once it has been installed...
+We highly recommend sticking with Ubuntu 14.04 for your workstation computer.
+If you intend to run any of the 3D ROS applications (rviz, gazebo), you should either install Ubuntu directly onto the computer (not as a VM) or make sure that your computer has a discrete graphics card if you plan on running Ubuntu through a virtual machine.
+You've been warned!

 ## Workstation ROS Setup

 For first time ROS users, we highly recommend installing the Ubuntu 14.04 virtual machine images with ROS Indigo Igloo preinstalled by Nootrix.
 Choose the 64-bit version if your machine has the resources to support it, otherwise use the 32-bit version.
 To install using this method, please do the following: